 In light of this, there’s a growing preference for extended nightly stays at medium-term listings for rent—a growing preference that could be very profitable for property owners.
 We’ve compiled three of the most compelling drivers of the shift in preferred format, and our findings are a lot more intuitive than you might think:

 1. Cost Efficiency

 While the hotel industry can admittedly be great at providing guests with a taste of luxury and 24-hour service, practical travelers know better than to spend on attendants and amenities.

-A week-long trip to San Francisco, for example, will have you leaking money if you choose to go for a hotel stay.
+A week-long trip to San Francisco, for example, will have the average person leaking money if they choose to go for a hotel stay.
 Back in 2015, the city had the distinction of having the world's most expensive nightly hotel rates; while we don’t have a clear picture of today's rankings, we can tell you that prices haven't gone down by much since then.
 In fact, the current average rate for San Francisco hotels plays around the range of $200 to $300 a night.

-This is exorbitant compared to extended nightly stay listings in the same area: units are available starting as low as $80 and they average out at around $120 for a fully furnished, single bed, single bath rental space.
+This is exorbitant compared to the average extended nightly stay listing in the same area: units are available starting as low as $80 and they average out at around $120 for a fully furnished, single bed, single bath rental space.

 The same rule holds in Santa Barbara and Downtown LA, where travelers can enjoy considerable savings on booking their accommodations when choosing extended nightly stay listings over local hotels.

 More and more travelers are wisening up and making the distinction between traveling and vacationing.
 Extended stay hosts, on the other hand, are waiting to catch the best of the windfall with open doors.